Sripadkarne/guardian_ai/README.md

 # Guardian AI

-# Guardian AI — Dual-Stream Video Analysis

-Guardian AI is a reference implementation of a dual-stream, agentic video analysis system built for GPU-accelerated environments.
+Guardian AI is a reference implementation of a multi-video, agentic video analysis system built for GPU-accelerated environments.
 It demonstrates how to ingest video, run multimodal reasoning on it, and surface both high-level summaries and time-localized events with visual evidence.

 The project was originally developed as a live system during the NVIDIA & Dell GB10 Hackathon and later refactored into a clean, modular architecture suitable for reuse, extension, and open-source sharing.